hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 If the Pi tells you to reboot, do so.

-We choose to create some `alias` shortcut commands to make life easier,
+We choose to create some `alias` shortcut commands to make life easier, by editing script `~/.bashrc`.
-by creating a .sh script under `/etc/profile.d/`.
-In Terminal, edit the existing or new file `/etc/profile.d/alias.sh`
+In Terminal, edit the existing file `~/.bashrc`
 ```
-sudo nano /etc/profile.d/alias.sh
+nano ~/.bashrc
 ```
-Put this into it:
+Put this at the end of it:
 ```
-# When you log in to a shell “/etc/profile” will run any script under profile.d before actually running ~/.profile.
-# This method will reduce the risk of messing up either /etc/profile or /etc/bash.bashrc file.
+# Add shortcut commands
 # unalias checktemp
 # unalias dir
 alias checktemp='vcgencmd measure_temp'